5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Honorable Mentions:

-Falkbeer Counter-Gambit (1.e4 e5 2.f4 d5) – A counter to the King’s Gambit with attacking potential.
+- Falkbeer Counter-Gambit (1. e4 e5 2. f4 d5) – A classic defense to the King’s Gambit that offers great attacking chances.

-Final Tip: Learn not just the first 5 moves, but also the traps, ideas, and refutations.
-Being one step deeper than your opponent is often all it takes to win with a gambit.
+Final Tip: Learn not the just first 5 moves but learn the traps, ideas and refutations.
+Indeed, one step deeper than your opponent is already enough to win in a gambit.